-This dataset has not been used yet.
-The original from which we sampled the current dataset has already been used for zero-shot classification.
+The dataset has not been used yet.
+However, the original dataset that we used to build this one has already been used for birds classification.

 Is there a repository that links to any or all papers or systems that use the dataset?
 If so, please provide a link or other access point.